tomasUnverdorben/floor-flow/README.md

 - Default: **all-or-nothing**
 - `skipConflicts: true` → only free dates are created
 - Each booking returns a `seriesId` for easy cancellation

 ---

+## 👥 Managing Reservations

+- The sidebar shows everyone with bookings for the selected day and, in a separate panel, a full list of users with reservations.
+- Click a user chip to expand an interactive list of their upcoming bookings — move a single day to another seat or cancel it in one click.
+- The cancellation actions are synced with the server and feed into analytics automatically.

+---

+## 📊 Analytics Dashboard

+Need a bigger picture?
+Click the **Statistics** button next to *Edit mode*.

+- Filter by custom start/end dates or use quick ranges (7 / 30 / 90 days, year-to-date).
+- See totals for created, active, and cancelled bookings plus the average per day and the number of unique teammates reserving seats.
+- Ranked tables highlight the most popular seats, most active users, teammates who cancel most often, and the busiest days in the selected window.

+All metrics are powered by `/api/analytics/summary`, which computes aggregates from the JSON data store.
+Attach the API to BI tooling or export the results if you need deeper reporting.

+---